Carl Weathersby: Collaborative years (1979–1995)

 After the Vietnam War, Weathersby began playing rhythm guitar with Albert King on short road trips from 1979 to 1981, but the experience solidified Weathersby's identity as a blues musician.

 He then started filling in for the guitarist Carlos Johnson, of the Sons of Blues, who Weathersby described as "a pretty shaky guy, you know.
 He could show up just as easy as he couldn't show up..."
 Eventually the band hired Weathersby as their full-time guitarist, a position he held for the next fifteen years.

-Solo years (1995–present)
+Solo years (1995–2024)

 His position as guitarist for the Sons of Blues earned him a name among the blues fans of Chicago, it also left him feeling discontented.